data-mechanics/course-2016-spr-proj/jtsliu_kmann/README.md

 From within the visualizations directory.
 These visualizations depend on D3 - this can be seen near the top of the files.
 They were heavily tested on Safari, and seemed to work on Chrome.

+We have included screenshots of the visualizations for convenience

 NOTES: The histogram could have been implemented better, but we were running into bugs, where a bunch of crappy if statements ended up being the easiest solution.
 (We are 90% certain there is a better way - sorry) The data used: